Apple upgrades 14-inch MacBook Pro with 24hr battery life and AI smarts, and we've tested it before release

 APPLE PRESS OFFICE

-While the MacBook Air, which now starts from £999 and will support Apple Intelligence when it arrives, remains the best laptop for the vast majority of people, those looking for more processing power, extra battery life, and the best display technology will not be disappointed with this latest refresh from Apple.
+While the MacBook Air, which now starts from £999 and will support Apple Intelligence when it arrives, remains the best laptop for the vast majority of people, those looking for more processing power, extra battery life, and the ultimate display will not be disappointed with this latest refresh from Apple.

-Impressive gains in battery life, more processing power, a smaller price tag?
-It's a winning formula for an incredible new generation of MacBook Pro laptops.
-If you've been holding off upgrading for a few years and want the ultimate portable Mac, there's never been a better time.
+It's a winning formula for an incredible new generation of MacBook Pro.
+If you've been holding off upgrading for a few years and want the ultimate portable powerhouse, there's never been a better time to buy.